gaurav6601/Object-Oriented-Design/Factory-Pattern/README.md

 I have to change my client code every time I release new Variant<br>

-so I would use KiaSeltosFactory in which i would subclass KiaSeltos and make my own variant<br>
+so I would use KiaSeltosFactory in which i would subclass KiaSeltos_variant and make my own variant<br>
-which is KiaSeltosFactory.java
+which is KiaSeltosFactory.java<br>

+We use inheritance to change engine in KiaSeltosFactory factory class return abstarct or a interface type superclass doesn't know which type of variant is returned the superclass has all implementation other than creational methods responsibility of implementing creational methods is of subclass